Ocean Song Steward

 Erin (she/her/ella) joined LandPaths in the summer of 2013 as the Stewardship Coordinator.
-Since that time, she has enjoyed time as the Stewardship Lead and is now the acting Community Care Manager.
+Since that time, she has enjoyed time as the Stewardship Lead, acting Community Care Manager, and now Ocean Song steward.
 She has more than 13 years of experience in conducting biological monitoring, habitat restoration, and environmental education.

 Erin grew up in the central valley of California and spent her much of her time dreaming of her family’s next camping trips to either the Sierra Nevada mountain range or the California coast.
 When not camping, she could often be found roaming through the three-acre open space across the street from her home, climbing trees and searching for tadpoles, insects, and other “cool nature items” until her parents called her in for dinner.
 At 13, Erin requested backpacking gear for her birthday and started planning her first of many solo adventures.
 These experiences paved the way for a lifelong passion and reverence for mother earth.